What Is Surrender—Actually?

 Virtual Reality Exposure Therapy

 So waving the white flag, and letting go may be a good first step, but true surrender requires “work” -- actually actively facing what challenges our peace, love, and joy, and keeping it in front of us while letting go of all that arises.
 I give my clients self-healing processes which bring them through a step-by-step means to achieve surrender.
 However, in using our other tools — such as mantras, ceremonial worship, forms of transformational meditation, and practices given by Spiritual Masters — we can also achieve true surrender if we are really self-honest, and we do not stop until we’ve reach our desired goals.
-Young children demonstrate this so clearly in not stopping crying or venting, until they return to their highly desired state of light heartedness, joy, and sparkling love.
+Every day we receive tests of our true surrender along the spiritual path.
+Young children demonstrate this so clearly by their innate wisdom of not stopping crying or venting, until they return to their highly desired state of light heartedness, joy, and sparkling love.
 They are an example of what our true surrender can look like, and feel like, if we don't stop until we've achieve it! ✨🌈💞🌈💞🌈✨